chen5656/segment-geo/README.md

 Clone this repository to your computer
+# Update .env

-# make a copy of .env_example and rename it to .env, and update its value.
+Make a copy of .env_example and rename it to .env, and update its value.

 # run with docker
 right click on file docker-compose.dev.yml and select "Compose Up"

 # run without docker

-## First time user
+## First time user only
 run npm install for frontend
 ```
 cd segment_geospatial_frontend